gijss/rFSM-tooling/tutorial.md

 ####Exactly one root state
 rFSM explicitly says that every program is defined inside one composite state.
 The IDE throws an error when a programmer tries to define multiple root states.

-Try to add the following line to the end of the extended example:
+Try to add the following line under the definition of the root state:

 ```
 state secondroot {}